thoughtsunificator/manifesto/README.md

-- A developer is also a user
+- A developer is also a user.
 - Be users/developers centric not trends centric.
 - If it's not usable it's not secure.
 - Less configuration means less complication.